FredHutch/coop/_drafts/coop-values.md

 **Prioritize learning over knowing** ([https://brenebrown.com/blog/2020/02/13/the-courage-to-not-know/](https://brenebrown.com/blog/2020/02/13/the-courage-to-not-know/))

-- Rather than valuing a select group of people as 'knowers' we aim to promote the continuous learning of all community members.
-- Reward and value asking questions and curiosity
+Rather than valuing a select group of people as 'knowers' we aim to promote the continuous learning of all community members.
+Rather than putting a high premium on being right we will reward and value asking questions and curiosity.
-- Prioritize "getting it right" over "needing to be right"

 **Facilitate building connections**

-- Folks doing data driven work are spread across fred hutch in different labs and departments
-- Create a space for folks to come together to leverage their diverse experiences
-- Aim to support professional development through training, seminars, and networking
+Fred Hutch is structured in a way that distributes people doing data driven work widely across different labs and departments within The Hutch.
+The Coop is a space for our diverse data driven community to come together to share their skills and collaborate.
+We support the development of the community through providing seminars, working groups, and communication channels like the Coop Slack.